 I had to think twice if I wanted to include this because it wasn’t really that cool to photograph different types of fish in a plastic bag.
 Not only that, but most of the vendors are very snappy when you try to take a picture.
 But it is different, and sometimes, a good feed is also about novelty.
 It doesn’t have to be all breakfast goals and pink wall all the time, guys.
 Nearest MTR Station: Jordan or Mongkok

 Umm do I even need to explain this?!
 Disneyland is EVERYTHING.
 If you come during the right season, like the end of summer where kids are in school and it’s too damn hot to be outside, you might get it quite empty like I did.
 That means 5 minutes maximum waiting lines, and pretty pictures!!!
 Nearest MTR station: They have their own station.
-(READ: Making Magic At Disneyland Hong Kong)
+(READ: Top 5 Tips For Hong Kong Disneyland)

 9.)
 Tank Lane

 Graffitis.
 Beautiful graffitis.
 They’re always fun to photograph.
 I like to take advantage of pretty murals for OOTD shots, you know when you’re wearing something cute and you really wanna show it off, but you don’t wanna be so obvious so you include a pretty wall in the picture instead.
 It’s those kind of walls you’ll find here.
 Nearest MTR station: Sheung Wan

 Rooftopping is something I’ve always wanted to try— but with the insane Hong Kong humidity when I previously went, it was impossible to let my adventurous juices flow.
 Nonetheless, random rooftops all around Hong Kong are humble brag worthy of your city escapades.
 Totally worth the vertigo.